PnX-SI/BAM-widget/docs/customization.md

 ### `mode` (**Type:** string)

-Display mode for the taxon list, either `gallery` or `detailedList`.
+Display mode for the species list, either `gallery` or `detailedList`.

 #### `gallery`